progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- #### Creating a New SVN Branch #### -->

-Aby stworzyć nową gałąź w Subversion, uruchom komendę `git svn branch [branchname]`:
+Aby stworzyć nową gałąź w Subversion, uruchom komendę `git svn branch [nazwagałęzi]`:

 <!-- To create a new branch in Subversion, you run `git svn branch [branchname]`: -->